BrittaRude/BrittaRude.github.io/inputs_cakestory/_posts/2021-06-06-britta-rude-is-automation-making-us-redundant.md

 ## Now, are we becoming redundant due to increased automation?

 Well, the answer to this is yes and no. Similar to what has been observed for the effects of robotics (see my [previous blogpost](https://brittarude.github.io/blog/2021/05/30/britta-rude-are-robots-grabbing-our-jobs)) there are losers and winners to technological change.
 While in the case of robotics it is mostly the low-skilled manufacturing workers being replaced, when focusing on computerization it seems to be the low-skilled non-service workers which are most affected.
 Not surprisingly, the high-skilled benefit from computerization through productivity increases.
 Still, there are certaing groups among the low-skilled, which grow due to an increase in computer technology.
+Those are the service occupations, which experience not just an increase in employment but also earnings.